+Traders can use market orders to exit or enter a market before a major event quickly.
 Crypto exchanges run 24/7, so most market orders are filled instantly.
-This means that traders will not suffer from their crypto decreasing much in value.
-Traders can use market orders to quickly exit or enter a market before a major event.
+This means traders will not suffer from their crypto decreasing value.

-A trader can do the same when selling their coins.
-They can set a limit order for $700, and the trade will only happen when the crypto reaches that value.
+Traders can do the same when selling their coins.
+They can set a limit order for $700; the trade will only happen when the crypto reaches that value.
 But you cannot set a limit lower than a crypto’s market price because there are better options on the market.

-There are various order types like stop orders and stop-limit orders.
+There are various order types, like stop orders and stop-limit orders.
 These allow traders to set prices that are not yet on the market.
-They can then sell or buy crypto after it reaches their stop order value.
+They can then sell or buy crypto after it reaches its stop-order value.

 Types Of Trading

 There are different methods of trading crypto.
-A trader should be aware of the different types to find their best trading strategy.
+A trader should know the different types to find the best trading strategy.
 Coupled with the knowledge of crypto exchanges, bear and bull markets, and order types, they can make more informed trading decisions.

 The first type of trading is day trading.
 This is when a trader opens short positions each day and closes them at the end of the day.
 This is most common in stock markets because they close at a certain time.
 With 24/7 crypto exchanges, traders can determine what their day is.
 For example, they could open a position at 8 AM and close it at 8 PM.

-The next type of trading, scalping, is about making many small trades during a day.
+The next type of trading, scalping, is about making many small daily trades.
 This means opening and close positions, even if the profit is marginal.
 For example, a trader could buy $500 worth of Bitcoin and sell it off for $520 an hour later.
-The goal is to make as many of these trades in a day as possible.
+The goal is to make as many trades as possible in a day.

 Swing trading is like holding a long position in the market, but traders focus on trends in the market.
 For example, a swing trader would enter a market just as it is exiting a bearish trend.
 Accordingly, they would exit the market when the bullish trend reaches the top.
 Swing traders need to use technical analysis to identify these trends.